-In this article, we’ll break down 12 places where you can license music so you don’t have to spend hours scouring the internet — or months emailing 6 different copyright holders.
+In this article, we’ll break down 12 of the best music libraries where you can license songs so you don’t have to spend hours scouring the internet — or months emailing 6 different copyright holders.

-Some criteria for choosing a music licensing company
+Some criteria for choosing the best music library

 Music (and Sound) Quality